 The system has been around since 1983.
 It replaced an old method where every computer kept a text file of names and numbers.
 As the internet grew, that file became too big to manage.
-So DNS was built to handle it at scale.
+Therefore, DNS was built to handle it at scale.

-Key Concept: DNS is often called “the phone book of the internet.”
+Key Concept: DNS is often called "the phone book of the internet."
 It maps human-friendly names to machine-friendly IP addresses — and it does this billions of times every day.
+For anyone studying networking, having DNS explained for beginners is the first step toward understanding how the internet works.

 Step 1 — Your Browser Checks Its Cache